nadialefebvre/project-movies/README.md

-# Week 12: Project Movies
+# Project Techniflix

+Weekly project for Technigo's bootcamp, week 12: build a movie app

 This week’s project was about creating a movie app using React Router.
 We also were introduced to styled components.